 5. Staying Committed

 Although successful top managers have different personal attributes, they excel in remarking, honoring, and making commitments.
-Managerial commitments can take different forms including public statements, hiring decisions, and capital investments.
+Managerial commitments can take different forms including public statements, hiring decisions, making partnerships, and capital investments.
 However, each of these types of commitments exerts enduring and immediate influence on a business.
 The commitment of a leader shapes the identity of a business.
 Some managers are unaware that commitments are very powerful.
 When managers lack commitment, they cause lasting constraints on their organizations and operations.
 This makes it very hard for them to respond to changes in competition and markets.

 Through commitment, managers encourage their workers to be devoted to their work.
 In most cases, employees emulate what they see their leaders do.
 With this understanding, successful executive managers are always committed to their work.
 They ensure to perform their responsibilities as required.
 Thus, commitment is a powerful business management strategy that can turn around productivity and sales.